 - watery eyes

-- a crust on your eyelashes or the corners of your eyes
+- a crust on your eyelashes or in the corners of your eyes

 - sensitivity to light

-If no infection is present, your doctor may prescribe steroids, eye drops, or ointment to reduce the inflammation.
-He or she may also prescribe lubricating eye drops to stop the irritation caused by dry eyes.
+If you don’t have an infection, your doctor may prescribe steroids, eye drops, or ointment to reduce inflammation.
+Your doctor may also prescribe lubricating eye drops to stop irritation caused by dry eyes.

-One complication of eyelid inflammation is eyelash loss.
-This can be caused by scarring in the hair follicles—scarring can make the lashes to grow out incorrectly.
+Eyelash loss is a potential complication of eyelid inflammation.
+This is caused by scarring in the hair follicles, which can make your lashes grow incorrectly.
 Extensive scarring can also prevent eyelash growth.